corrode/corrode.github.io/content/blog/foundational-software/index.md

 These services need to be robust and reliable and serve as platforms for other code that might or might not be written in Rust.
 This is, in my opinion, the core value proposition of Rust: to build things that form the bedrock of critical infrastructure and must operate reliably for years.

-Rust is a day-2-language, i.e. it only starts to shine after taking a leap of faith and using it for an extensive period of time.
+Rust is a day-2 language, i.e. it only starts to shine after taking a leap of faith and using it for an extensive period of time.
 In Rust, all of the problems that you have during the lifecycle of your application surface early in development.
 Once a service hits production, maintaining it is a breeze.
 There is very little on-call work.